statmike/statmike/README.md

 # Hi, I'm Mike :wave:

-I am a curious learner with a deep background in statistics.
-The common denominator for 11 years as a statistician, 8 years in statistical software and now a growing career in Google is that I love to learn *almost* as much as I love to share what I learned to help others.

-This has lead to an approach I call {Learn,  Do, Share}.
-Let me explain.
+I'm a lifelong learner and seasoned statistician with a passion for turning knowledge into action.
+With over 20 years of experience, I've honed a "Learn, Do, Share" approach:

 <div align="center">